AppUserOne/audiobookshelf_ynh/README.md

 *[Lire ce readme en français.](./README_fr.md)*

-> *This package allows you to install OLDER VERSION (2.3.3) of Audiobookshelf quickly and simply on a YunoHost server.
+> *This package allows you to install OLDER VERSION (2.3.3 for performance related issues ) of Audiobookshelf quickly and simply on a YunoHost server.
+For Latest version, please follow the links to original site/repository.
 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview